-The stimuli consist of 32 Nepali words, corresponding to each of the 16 stops in Table 5, in word-initial and intervocalic word-medial position.
+The stimuli consist of 32 Nepali words, corresponding to each of the 16 stops in Table 4, in word-initial and intervocalic word-medial position.
 These two positions are necessary to address our first and second research questions.
 The stimuli were all real words and, as much as possible, were controlled for the quality of the following vowel (a preference for [a]) and stress (a preference for word-initial segments to be onsets of stressed syllables and word-medial segments to be onsets of unstressed syllables) in order to optimize contrast in initial position and reduce it in intervocalic position.
-Each word was written in Nepali's syllabic orthography (Devanagari script) on a separate cue card.
+Each word was written in Nepali's syllabic orthography (Devnagari script) on a separate cue card.
 The participants were shown each target word in an order randomized for place of articulation and position in word.
 They produced the word in the carrier sentence in (1), which is nearly identical to the carrier sentence used by Clements & Khatiwada (2007).
-We acknowledge that by recording read speech as opposed to spontaneous speech, it is possible that participants were influenced by the spelling and thus pronounce the sounds more 'correctly' than they would have in natural speech.
-Using the baseline of readspeech pronunciation established in the current study, future work could examine Nepali laryngeal contrasts in spontaneous speech.
+The results presented here are from the X1 and X3 positions of all 17 speakers, because each of these positions is preceded and followed by a pause, giving roughly comparable prosodic contexts.
+This yielded a total of 559 tokens with the segment in initial position.
+After excluding 15 word-medial stops realized as approximants, we analyzed 418 tokens with the segment in intervocalic medial position, for a combined total of 977 tokens across both positions.

-(1) $X_1$ (pause). mA AbA $X_2$ bhantshu: (pause) $X_3$ ' $X_1$ (pause) now I say $X_2$ : (pause) $X_3$ .'
+(1) $X_1$ (pause). ma aba $X_2$ $b^h$ ants $^h$ u: (pause) $X_3$

-&lt;sup>6We expect prosody to affect stop realization, but the factors governing word-level stress/prominence in Nepali are not very clear (Clements & Khatiwada, 2007; Acharya, 1991).
+$^4$ We expect prosody to affect stop realization, but the factors governing word-level stress/prominence in Nepali are not very clear (Clements & Khatiwada, 2007; Acharya, 1991).
 Moreover, we found that stress was highly subject to sentence prosody, which placed strong prominence on the ultimate syllable of the sentence.
 Thus, the disyllabic words which had prominence on the first syllable in position $X_1$ (see (1) below in text), often had prominence on the final syllable in position $X_3$ .
 One might expect that the medial stops would therefore have different profiles depending on whether they were in $X_1$ or $X_3$ position, but the intervocalic voicing effects to be reported in Section 5 do not seem to differ based on position in the carrier phrase.